awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/view-trial-detections.md

 You can view your trial detections by using the console\.
 You can't use the AWS SDK to view trial detection tasks\.

+**Note**
+The list of trial detections is eventually consistent\.
+If you create a trial detection, you might have to wait a short while before the trial detections list is up to date\.

 ## Viewing your trial detection tasks \(console\)<a name="view-trial-detections-console"></a>

 Use the following procedures to view your trial detections\.